Badgerati/Pode.Web/docs/Tutorials/Actions/Audio.md

 # Audio

-This page details the output actions available to Audio.
+This page details the actions available to Audio.

 ## Start

-To play audio that's currently stopped/paused, you can use [`Start-PodeWebAudio`](../../../Functions/Outputs/Start-PodeWebAudio):
+To play audio that's currently stopped/paused, you can use [`Start-PodeWebAudio`](../../../Functions/Actions/Start-PodeWebAudio):

 ```powershell
 New-PodeWebCard -Content @(